-This post shows you how to build a tiny helper circuit for your battery powered devices.
+This article discusses how to construct a small assistance circuit for the battery powered devices.

 Parts List: